How to Add Meta Tags on Shopify

 If the latter, simply request a reindex via Google Search Console.
 This process can take between 24 to 72 hours, so patience is key.
 Properly optimized meta tags can significantly elevate your store’s visibility, driving more traffic and potential sales.

-Adding Meta Tags On Shopify: Important Reminders
+Adding Meta Tags on Shopify: Important Reminders

 Consistency is Key